Looking for something to entertain the children over holidays? Here are some of our favourite family-friendly days out in England.

 The Tamar Otter & Wildlife Centre, Cornwall

-© Tamar Otter & Wildlife Centre
+Tamar Otters, Cornwall © Tamar Otter & Wildlife Centre

 Nothing could be better than watching wild otters playing in a Cornish river, but here’s the next best thing: at this centre (previously known as the Otter Sanctuary) rescued otters as well as home-bred otters from Cornwall and further afield can be seen (and smelled) at close quarters doing ottery things in big pens watered by natural streams and pools.
-The new name for the centre reflects its growing population of deer, tame enough to be hand fed by children, as well as wild cats, owls, chipmunks and wallabies.
+The current name for the centre reflects its growing population of deer, tame enough to be hand fed by children, as well as wild cats, owls, chipmunks and wallabies.

 Pennywell Farm, South Devon